Kaka5hi/Kaka5hi/README.md

 ### Hi there 👋

 - I'm a self taught developer from India.
-Currently learning Frontend(React) which is a part of 100days challenge, already completed the basic and essential part of Frontend and now learning and making projects based on React.
+Currently learning Frontend(React) and making single page applications.
+- I would love to do some front-end related work anytime.
+If you have an idea, a project, or just want to talk web development, get in touch.

 <!--